Finite-Difference Multiple Fluid Solution for Source-Driven Rotation in Highly Magnetized Linear Plasma Device: Multiple Fluid Equations for Cylindrical Plasma Device

 \section{Multiple Fluid Equations for Cylindrical Plasma Device}

-~ In this section, we present the model equations for an N-fluid system with imposed temperature profiles, using the closure by \citet{Zhdanov_2002}, which is an extension for the closure presented by \citet{Braginskii1965}.
+~ In this section, we present the model equations for an \textit{N}-fluid system with imposed temperature profiles, using the closure by \citet{Zhdanov_2002}.
 The treatment is confined to cylindrical coordinates, with gradients only in the radial direction.
 Using these equations, a leading order solution to the angular velocity profile, density and magnetic field is derived.

-For a fluid plasma composed of several species, the continuity, and momentum equations for each species are,
+For a fluid plasma composed of several species, the continuity and momentum equations for each species are,

 with the friction force $\bR_{ss'}$ and the thermal friction (``Nernst") force $\mathbf{f}_{ss'}$ between species $s$ and $s'$,

 Here, we shall consider gradients only in the $\hat r$ direction for an axisymmetric cylindrical (or annular) geometry, $\pdv{}{\theta} = \pdv{}{z} = 0$.
 The magnetic field is taken to be in the perpendicular, $\hat z$ direction.
 The resultant viscous stress tensor divergence, using the \citet{Braginskii1965} and \citet{Zhdanov_2002} closure is,